CITRIS Workforce Innovation

 Who can apply:

-Undergraduate students at UC Berkeley, UC Davis, UC Merced and UC Santa Cruz (all areas)
+Undergraduates at UC Berkeley, UC Davis, UC Merced and UC Santa Cruz

 • Aviation: Expanding use of uncrewed aerial vehicles (UAVs), electrification of flight, leveraging data to improve air transport

-• Climate and Energy: Improving energy efficiency, water use, environmental monitoring, food tech, ag tech, decarbonization of transportation and other industries
+• Climate and Energy: Improving energy efficiency in the built environment, water use, environmental monitoring, food tech, ag tech, decarbonization of transportation and other industries

 • Cybersecurity: Enhancing security of systems and data, increasing availability of cyber solutions, and furthering understanding on the intersection of human nature and cyber risk

-• Data for Social Impact: Using techniques of data science in application areas that may benefit nonprofits, government agencies or other social benefit organizations
+• Data and AI for Social Impact: Using techniques of data science and AI for good in application areas that may benefit nonprofits, government agencies or other social-benefit companies and organizations

 • Digital Health: Delivering quality care and improving access, expanding data analytics and telehealth technologies